sailfishos-patches/patchmanager/README.md

 # Patchmanager

-Patchmanager is a tool for transparently modifying installed files per patch utility and for managing patch files ("patches") for doing so.
+Patchmanager is a tool for transparently modifying installed files per patch utility and for managing the special patch files ("Patches") for doing so.
 Since version 3.0 it does not modify original files, but alters their content when they are loaded into RAM to be run.

 ## Information for users

-Note that Patchmanager does not install an application icon on the launcher, but creates a new entry in Sailfish OS' Settings app.
+Note that Patchmanager does not install an application icon on the launcher, but creates a new entry in SailfishOS' Settings app.

 To install Patchmanager you should install [Storeman](https://openrepos.net/content/osetr/storeman-installer) to install Patchmanager 3.x from OpenRepos using Storeman.
 Alternatively you may download the [recent Patchmanager RPM from OpenRepos](https://openrepos.net/content/patchmanager/patchmanager) and install it manually.

 Modern patches for Patchmanager are provided via [the Web Catalog](https://coderus.openrepos.net/pm2/projects/), while older patches were provided as [RPMs at Openrepos](https://openrepos.net/category/patches) and some of them are still maintained.
-Mind that many patches were first released at Openrepos but later migrated to the Web Catalog: For these you will find outdated RPMs, hence always search in the Web Catalog first.
+Mind that many Patches were first released at OpenRepos but later migrated to the Web Catalog: For these you will find outdated RPMs, hence always search in the Web Catalog first.

 If you want to translate ("localise") Patchmanager to a language you know well or enhance an existing translation, please use [Patchmanager's Transifex page](https://www.transifex.com/coderus/patchmanager3/).

-## Information for patch developers
+## Information for Patch developers

 To create a patch for Patchmanager, you must at least provide a patch file.
-If you package your patch as an RPM or archive file, you must also provide the JSON metadata: see below.
+If you package your Patch as an RPM or archive file, you must also provide the JSON metadata: see below.
-If you use the Web Catalog to distribute your patch, you must not provide a JSON file, but input the corresponding data when submitting the patch to the Web Catalog.
+If you use the Web Catalog to distribute your Patch, you must not provide a JSON file, but input the corresponding data when submitting the patch file to the Web Catalog.

 ### Patch files